Light-matter correlations in Quantum Floquet engineering of cavity quantum materials: Conclusions

-As a particular case, we have considered a SSH chain and have shown that the interaction with the cavity can drive a topological phase transition from a trivial to a topological phase.
-Importantly, this transition can be controlled via the number of photons in the cavity, which is a tuning parameter absent in classical Floquet engineering. \\ We have found that in contrast with classical Floquet engineering~\cite{Gomez-Leon2013}, where the coupling to light conserves the symmetries of the system, in Quantum Floquet engineering light-matter correlations can spontaneously break chiral symmetry, even in the high frequency regime, affecting the topological protection of the edge states.\\ In addition, we have found that light-matter correlations can be experimentally detected in the photon spectral function, and that they contain information about the cavity-induced topological phase transitions in the system.
-This is a consequence of the different response of bulk and edge states to the presence of cavity photons.
+In addition, we have found that light-matter correlations can be experimentally detected in the photon spectral function, and that they contain information about the presence of cavity-induced edge states in the system.
+This is a consequence of the different response of bulk and edge states to the presence of cavity photons~\cite{TopologyDet}.
 Finally, we have shown that the cavity also provides us with a way to control the state transfer between edges of the chain.
 It can be used to create or destroy the edge states, as well as to tune the transfer time between the two sides.\\